Vitalis of Albano: Life

 Pope Calixtus II died on 13 December 1124, the feast of S. Lucia.
 The papal election probably took place on 16 December 1124; the cardinals, probably including Vitalis of Albano, chose Cardinal Teobaldo Boccapecci, Cardinal-priest of S. Anastasia, who chose the name Celestine II.
-Under threat from the Frangipani faction, he resigned almost immediately on the same day, and Cardinal Lamberto Scannabecchi was uncanonically proclaimed Honorius II.
+Under threat from the Frangipani faction, Celestine resigned almost immediately on the same day, and Cardinal Lamberto Scannabecchi was uncanonically proclaimed Honorius II.

 In 1125, from March to May, Vitalis subscribed documents for Pope Honorius II at the Lateran.
 He was still subscribing papal documents at the Lateran Palace on 28 March 1126.
 He died within the next twelve months.
 His successor was already appointed by 9 March 1127.